NEWS: The Wild Coast receives a fab review.

-Committed to making it happen, Avril Kinsey envisions a major South African Producer and international Co-Producer is required to make this mystery, drama, adventure story about a 400-year-old music code hidden in an ancient instrument, which brings an unlikely couple and even more unlikely Xhosa family together.
+Committed to making it happen, Avril Kinsey envisions a major South African Producer and international Co-Producer is required to make this mystery, drama, adventure story aimed at the international market.

-Believing in dreams with destiny and purpose she is willing to risk everything.
-She journey’s to the wildest coast of Africa and here, she meets a macho-loser, ex-commercial diver Roberto, on self-imposed exile from a failing marriage, a Xhosa family steeped in indigenous ancestral beliefs and they discover they must work together to solve the mystery, if they are to survive the wildest coast of Africa and fulfil their destiny.
+Believing in dreams with destiny and purpose, she is willing to risk everything.
+She journey’s to the wildest coast of Africa, and here, she meets a macho-loser, ex-commercial diver Roberto, on self-imposed exile from a failing marriage, and a Xhosa family steeped in indigenous ancestral beliefs.
+Albeit uncomfortably, she must work together with Roberto if she is to solve the mystery, and they are to survive the wildest coast of Africa.

 Genre: Mystery, Drama, Adventure – Da Vinci Code meets Tomb Raider against the backdrop of the Red Violin.